bodrick/awesome/TOPICS.md

 *   [oriash93/AutoClicker](https://github.com/oriash93/AutoClicker) - AutoClicker is a useful simple tool for automating mouse clicks.

-## helper

-*   [stefankueng/sendmessage](https://github.com/stefankueng/sendmessage) - SendMessage is a little tool to send Windows messages to any window.

 ## messages

 *   [stefankueng/sendmessage](https://github.com/stefankueng/sendmessage) - SendMessage is a little tool to send Windows messages to any window.